Wager Mutiny: The voyage of Speedwell

 At noon on 13 October 1741, the schooner, now named the Speedwell, got under sail with the cutter and barge in company.
-Cheap refused to go, and to the relief of the mutineers he agreed to be left behind with two marines who were earlier shunned for stealing food.
+Cheap refused to go, and to the relief of the mutineers, he agreed to be left behind with two marines who were earlier shunned for stealing food.
 Everyone expected Cheap to die on the island, making their arrival in England much easier to explain.
-Bulkley assumed this by writing in his journal that day, "[T]his was the last I ever saw of the captain."
-In the event, both men would make it back to England alive to tell their version of events, Cheap some two years after Bulkley.
+Bulkeley assumed this by writing in his journal that day, "This was the last time I ever saw the unfortunate Captain Cheap."
+In the event, both men would make it back to England alive to tell their version of events, Cheap some two years after Bulkeley.

 The voyage got off to a bad start.
 After repeatedly splitting sails, the barge was sent back to the island, where there were additional stores.
-Two midshipmen, John Byron and Alexander Campbell, who had been tricked into thinking Cheap would be taken home with them, quietly slipped aboard the barge and were among the nine who returned.
-When Bulkley realised they were onboard he tried to get them to return, but the barge set sail quickly and rounded the point of land whilst Speedwell was at anchor.
+Two midshipmen, John Byron and Alexander Campbell, who had not expected Cheap to be left behind, quietly slipped aboard the barge and were among the nine who returned.
 Once back at the island, the barge party was greeted by Cheap, who was delighted to hear of their wish to remain with him.
-By the time Bulkley sailed back in search of the barge and its men, all had disappeared.
+Byron and Campbell then returned to the schooner to ask for their share of provisions, but they returned empty-handed.
+Bulkeley did not attempt to retrieve the barge, but set out for the Strait of Magellan immediately.